Shyamdevkrishnanj/Breast-Cancer-Prediction/README.md

 - Women who menstruate for the first time at an early age (before the age of 12 years).
 - Women who go through menopause late (after the age of  55 years).
 - Women who have never had children.

+# Objective
+The proposed work can be used to predict the outcome of different technique and suitable technique can be used depending upon requirement.
+This research is carried out to predict the accuracy.
+The future research can be carried out to predict the other different parameters and breast cancer research can be categories on basis of other parameters.